manigandancodes/100-days-of-code/log.md

 It's been six months since I used @FlutterDev, they released so many features, and it's so cool, from a single codebase we can build apps for mobile, web and desktop.
 I've missed so much, so I'm going to focus on learning dart and flutter.

 #flutter #dart

+D86 of #100DaysOfCode

+I resumed learning golang, one of the great things about golang is, it compiles really fast, and it's as easy to learn.
+But, I could not decide which to learn first golang or rust.

+#webdev #rust #go #golang

+D87 of #100DaysOfCode

+It was a busy day I spent my time reading YDKJS - this & Object Prototypes, and I did a few codewars coding challenges.
+That's it for today, tomorrow I will continue to learn golang.

+#webdev #golang #ydkjs #reading #javascript

+D88 & 89 of #100DaysOfCode

+For the past two days, I've been learning Rust and Dart I like both of them I'm mainly learning Dart for Flutter Development.
+Also, I did some coding challenges with Rust.

+#webdev #rust #dart #flutter #coding